shamy1st/git/README.md

     * **3-Way Merge**: if the branches diverged.

-            git log --oneline --all --graph     #
-            git merge bugfix                    # Merges the bugfix branch into the current branch git merge --no-ff bugfix            # Creates a merge commit even if FF is possible git merge --abort                   # Aborts the merge (if you find a conflicts and no time to solve)
+            git merge --no-ff bugfix            # Creates a merge commit even if FF is possible

         ![](https://github.com/shamy1st/git/blob/main/3way-merge.png)